The Little Engine That Could

-The Little Engine That Could is an American folktale to teach children the value of optimism and hard work.
+The Little Engine That Could is an American folktale and story to teach children the value of optimism and hard work.
 It is best known for its signature motif: "I think I can!"

 The story originated in the early 20th century being retold by various authors, including Mary C. Jacobs.
 It was first referred to as its well known title in a 1920 edition published within the My Book House series.
 The most widely known version by Arnold "Watty Piper" Munk was published in 1930 by Platt & Munk.
-The 1930 version will enter the American public domain on January 1, 2026.
+The 1930 version entered the American public domain on January 1, 2026.